RonanMarrinan/latin101portfolio/translation3.md

 Neptūnus, angry because his son was killed by Erechtheus, said "a daughter of Erechtheus must be sacrificed."

 So Chthonia, one of the daughters, was sacrificed.

+The other sisters killed themselves, Erechtheus himself was hit by lightning.